 The requirements in clause 8.14A apply for intra-frequency measurements on an SAN carrier frequency.

 This clause contains requirements on the UE category NB1 regarding measurement in RRC_CONNECTED state.
 The requirements are specified for NB-IoT intra frequency measurements for serving NB-IoT cell.
 These measurements may be used by the NB-IoT for uplink power control.
-The measurement quantities are defined in [4], the measurement model is defined in [22] and measurement accuracies are specified in clause TBD.
+The measurement quantities are defined in [4], the measurement model is defined in [22] and measurement accuracies are specified in clause 9.1.22A.1.
 During the RRC_CONNECTED state the UE shall continuously measure serving NB-IoT cell.

 The UE shall meet all applicable requirements specified in clause 8.14A under the following conditions: